/>

 SyncUp Kids Watch

 A wearable watch for kids under T-Mobile.
-The wrist-worn gadget costs $174, but you can get the watch for free if you're adding a line to your account.
+The wrist-worn gadget costs $174, but you can get it for free if you add a line to your account.

 Verizon GizmoWatch